4ubiks/4ubiks/README.md

 💻Currently working on grandMA3 plugins to further automate workflow

-🌱I also spent extensive time programming in C, x86, and C++ for embedded systems, specifically for stage lighting fixtures and technology
+🌱I also spend extensive time programming in C, x86, and C++ for embedded systems, specifically for stage lighting fixtures and technology

 ⚡Currently, I'm learning more about embedded systems integration with programming